-If you have just been served with a foreclosure lawsuit, it is important to understand your legal options before you seek help.
+If you have just been served with a foreclosure lawsuit, it is important to understand your foreclosure defense options before you seek help.
 Timing is everything!
-You should act quickly if you wish to save your home.
+You should act quickly if you wish to save your Miami home.

-The first step is accepting that you need legal help.
+The first step is accepting that you need legal help for your foreclosure defense.
 If you are looking online, you may find an overwhelming number of law firms offering to handle your case.
-It is important to understand the difference between the various practices, and also why a foreclosure defense attorney is the best choice.
+It is important to understand the difference between the various practices, and also why an experienced Miami foreclosure defense attorney is the best choice.

-Bankruptcy Attorney- A bankruptcy lawyer is a lawyer whose specialty is in bankruptcy.
+Bankruptcy Attorney – A bankruptcy attorney is a lawyer whose specialty is bankruptcy.
 Their practice is solely focused on bankruptcy, or perhaps almost exclusively dedicated to bankruptcy.
-While they are experts in helping clients when it comes to bankruptcy, however they aren’t the right choice when it comes to defending a foreclosure suit.
+While they are experts in helping clients when it comes to bankruptcy, they aren’t the right choice when it comes to defending a foreclosure suit.
 Though bankruptcy and foreclosure may overlap, they are two different types of cases.
 In a bankruptcy case, the individual or entity can’t repay any of the debts owed to creditors, while a foreclosure deals only with the inability to repay a mortgage.

 If you file for personal bankruptcy under Chapter 7, an automatic stay is placed on all your creditors, including the foreclosing lender.
 A stay is a ban placed on creditors to stop them from going after you or your assets.
 However, the stay is only a temporary solution, and it won’t permanently stop a home foreclosure.
 On the other hand, filing Chapter 13 bankruptcy can usually lower your mortgage payments and help you keep your home.
 Although filing for Chapter 13 might sound like the perfect solution, you need to be aware that it is very difficult to qualify for a Chapter 13 reorganization plan, and that it is not advisable when a mortgage is your only outstanding debt.